Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, enjoy a three-hour sightseeing tour of Bergen.
 Bergen is the perfect strolling town and a free detailed guide of Bergen is available from the Tourist Office centrally located on Fisketorget.
 As you explore the historical centre of Bergen you'll be transported back to a time when Bergen was the centre of political power and trade for the entire North Atlantic.
 It was the Capital of the Kingdom of Norway for a short period, before the capital was moved to Oslo in 1299, and the town grew to become the largest in Scandinavia.

 The Hanseatic League established itself here in 1350 and had a trade monopoly that lasted 200 years.
 While in Bergen you might wish to visit the UNESCO heritage listed historical area around the harbour known as the Bryggen district, and the home of Edvard Grieg, Troldhaugen, Norway's internationally famous composer.
-Be sure to visit the new Bergen Fish Market - a fantastic modern architectural designed building with a great outdoor and indoor dining area.
+Be sure to visit the new Bergen Fish Market - a fantastic modern architectural designed building with an indoor dining area.

 If you are looking for something special, we recommend visiting the Restaurant Cornelius.